yedpodtrzitko/godot-docs/classes/class_scenetree.rst

 :ref:`GroupCallFlags<enum_SceneTree_GroupCallFlags>` **GROUP_CALL_DEFERRED** = ``2``

-Call a group with a one-frame delay (idle frame, not physics).
+Call a group at the end of the current frame (process or physics).

 .. _class_SceneTree_constant_GROUP_CALL_UNIQUE: